 In addition, tracking information like repeat purchases and referral values can provide a more nuanced picture of a customer’s value to the insurer, says Jessica Oman, planner in chief at Renegade Planner.

 Insurance companies can use CLV data to evaluate a customer’s amenability to cross-selling or up-selling policies.
 The company can also immediately determine whether a new customer has similar qualities to existing high-value customers, says Sisupalan.

 Tracking customer lifetime value differs from merely tracking churn or retention rates.
 Retention rates can tell insurers how many customers stay and for how long, but what matters is why customers choose to behave as they do, says Jill Avery, a senior lecturer at Harvard Business School.

-When businesses track customer lifetime value, they gain insight not only into why a customer stays, but what they do for the business while they’re present.
+When businesses track CLV data, they gain insight not only into why a customer stays, but what they do for the business while they’re present.

 “While you can measure your cost per lead and retention rates, they don’t tell you much about how long those customers are sticking around or what they’re buying.
 This is where lifetime value comes in,” says Samuel Thimothy, vice president of OneIMS and co-founder of Clickx.io.

 By tracking lifetime value, insurers can determine whether certain customer segments — or even customers as individuals — are boosting the company’s growth or hindering it.